emqx/MQTTX/README.md

 **MQTT X** is a cross-platform MQTT desktop client open sourced by [EMQ](https://emqx.io), which supports macOS, Linux, and Windows.

-**MQTT X** adopts the form of chat interface, which simplifies the page operation, allow multiple clients information to be saved, facilitates the user to quickly test the MQTT/MQTTS connection,  publish and subscribe to MQTT messages.
+**MQTT X** simplifies the operation logic of the page with the help of chatting software.
+The user can quickly create a connection to save and establish multiple connection clients at the same time.
+It is convenient for the user to quickly test the connection of MQTT/TCP、MQTT/TLS, Publish / Subscribe functions and other features .

 ## Preview